RhysComissiong/building-machine-learning-pipelines/README.md

+Forked this repo to learn from the book: "Building Machine Learning Pipelines" by Hapket & Nelson.
+Have added my code i.e. jupyter notebooks, to learn the topics.

 # Building Machine Learning Pipelines

 Code repository for the O'Reilly publication ["Building Machine Learning Pipelines"](http://www.buildingmlpipelines.com) by Hannes Hapke &amp; Catherine Nelson